charSLee013/CognitiveKernel-Launchpad/readme.md

 → Open `http://localhost:7860` in your browser.

-Note: It is recommended to install Playwright browsers (or install them if you encounter related errors).
-On Linux you may also need to run playwright install-deps.

 Note: It is recommended to install Playwright browsers (or install them if you encounter related errors): `python -m playwright install` (Linux may also require `python -m playwright install-deps`).

 ---

 ### 📂 Logging